scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 {:numbered="false"}

 - Signing ceremony: minor updates to align with current process
+- Signature field: clarify implications of using other algorithms or curves and mention mti set may be updated in future protocol iterations
 - Clarify distinction between SCION ASes and BGP ASes through the text.
 - Intro: remove duplicated motivation and component description and add a reference to the same text in -controlplane
-- CLarify that initial AS certificates may have a longer validity to allow enough time for deployment
+- Clarify that initial AS certificates may have a longer validity to allow enough time for deployment
 - Security considerations: move and reword section "Dependency on Certificates" to new section "Deployment Considerations"
 - Security considerations: new section on TRC Distribution
-- Remove informative reference to I-D.dekater-panrg-scion-overview and to Anapaya's ISD assignments, since they are taken over by SCION Association in 2026
+- Remove informative reference to I-D.dekater-panrg-scion-overview and to Anapaya's ISD assignments, since they are taken over by SCION Association in 2026.
+Remove unused references to RFC5398 and RFC6996.

 ## draft-dekater-scion-pki-10